Very Best Wishes from Eco.Logical.Mom!

 anaphylactic shock occurs, that the infant should be taken to the emergency department of the nearest hospital.

+According to a recent analysis from the Consumer Report of fresh, whole broilers bought at stores nationwide, two-thirds harbored salmonella and/or campylobacter, the leading bacterial causes of foodborne disease.
 Foster Farms, Perdue, Tyson, 30 nonorganic store brands, nine organic store brands, and nine organic name brands have been analyzed.
 The findings are a bit alarming.
 Here is a summary: